 Mail is delivered six days a week in accordance with the schedules of the U.S. Postal Service.
 Letters, pictures 5″ x 7″ or smaller (please, not more than 5), and U.S. Postal money orders are accepted (no cash or personal checks).
+Everyone in the picture must be fully dress.
 All items must be delivered to the Detention Center by the U.S. Postal Service.

 The Following items are not allowed to be received through the mail:

 - Stationery, blank envelopes, envelopes with metal clasps, postage stamps, envelopes with gang or suggestive artwork, perfumes, lipstick or oils.

 - Cash, personal or second party checks, traveler’s checks, payroll checks

 - We only except U.S. Postal Service Money Orders.
 Money orders from other sources are not accepted.

 - Blank money orders (money orders must be signed and made payable to the inmate)